sammyd/iOS8-day-by-day-book/manuscript/21-alerts-and-popovers.md

                                   preferredStyle: .Alert)

-There are two options for the `preferredStyle`, and this represents the difference between alerts and actionsheets.
+There are two options for the `preferredStyle`, and this represents the difference between alerts and action sheets.

 The API has been modernized to use closures instead of delegate callbacks, so you can add buttons as actions: